 Farfel’s Farm and Rescue is located in Boulder, and they’re a little different from other rescues.
 Farfel’s features a dog and cat boutique that sells toys, food, treats, and more, but also, of course, Farfel’s operates a small-scale dog rescue.
 Dogs at Farfel’s Farm and Rescue have been saved from high-kill shelters around Boulder and other areas of Colorado.

 The rescue will occasionally obtain dogs from other parts of the country when the need arises.
 All dogs are vet-checked, altered, and vaccinated before joining the Farfel’s Farm crew.
-An adoption application is necessary to complete before you’re permitted to adopt a puppy.
+An adoption application must be approved before you’re permitted to adopt a puppy.
 Let the shelter know if there are any puppy characteristics you prefer and about your lifestyle.

 Tell them about your experience with other dogs and, if you have one, give them your veterinarian’s information.
 Once approved, take a peek at the list of adoptable dogs.
-There are typically ten small dogs waiting for a forever home like yours.
-You can read more about their history, including the state they came from, their personality, and the adoption fee.
+There are typically ten or so small dogs waiting for a forever home like yours.
+You can read more about eah pup’s history, including the state they came from, their personality, and the adoption fee.

 Farfel’s Farm and Rescue Details